Published Thu 1st Sep 2022

 As part of the Mediterranean Rail Corridor project, the Spanish Rail Infrastructure Operator ADIF needed to upgrade three old tunnels in the Catalonia region for use by bigger, faster trains.

 Main contractor Dragados was tasked with strengthening the linings, lowering the track and installing overhead electrification.
 By lowering the invert the overall tunnel geometry was altered and there was a need to closely observe whether the redistribution of loads would jeopardise structural integrity.
 Conditions for long distance optical observations were expected to be very dusty, with sight lines blocked by construction machinery and materials.
 The use of total stations was therefore rejected.
 Dragados and its assigned monitoring consultant INSTOP opted for a Senceive WCM system utilising laser distance sensors (ODS) in a triangular arrangement, i.e. a node at each spring line and one at the crown.
-Although also ODS Are relying on optical observations as well, the distances observed within the sections configuration are much shorter and therefore more reliable than in any applicable Total Station arrangement.
+The monitoring team opted to use a combination of Total Station and wireless technology in order to provide a level of redundancy and cross-checking.
+A key advantage of the wireless ODS in this application was the shorter distances being measured across the tunnel as opposed to the long-distance measurement of prisms located along the tunnel length.
+This proved less likely to be obstructed by construction equipment in the busy site conditions.

 Installation of wireless monitoring instrumentation is fast and straightforward.
 Instruments can be pre-configured off-site and settings can be modified remotely after installation.
 At Martorell and Costablanca Tunnels an installation rate of four profiles sections per hour was achieved.
 Two communications platforms are available.
 The 2.4 GHz FlatMesh™ platform enables high frequency reporting and multiple remote access options.
 The 868 MHz GeoWAN™ was chosen here however, because it works over greater distances and there was a need to connect nodes with Gateways located up to 1.2km away.

-In addition to the convergence observation, longitudinal settlement was observed by beam chains that by utilization of tilt nodes produced vertical displacements that accumulated represented a mechanical levelling stretch.
+In addition to the convergence observation, longitudinal settlement was observed using wireless tilt nodes fixed to horizontal beam chains to measure vertical displacements which could be accumulated along the beam length to represent a mechanical levelling stretch.

 Because a number of high-rise buildings were located above Martorell Tunnel there was a need to monitor ground movement during the works.
 Vibrating wire rod extensometers were installed in boreholes and connected to 4-channel nodes - thus integrating them with the rest of the wireless monitoring system.